The four main activities of Growing Abundance working toward a resilient, localised food system are:

 - Local Produce Guide and local/regional food logos – making it easier to source and buy locally produced food

-- Food for Thought – regular film screenings and discussions around food security issues
+- Food for Thought – regular field trips, speakers, films and discussions around food security issues

 Join our mailing list for regular news, updates and invitations to Growing Abundance events.